Mauna Kea Peak Ascent For Dirt Biking

 Note: Be aware that most Hawaiian topographic maps use the Old Hawaiian Datum.
 When trying to use the latitude/longitude from those maps with a GPS unit, you will think you are 0.4 miles south/southeast of where you really are.
 Kind of important in a dense jungle.

 Overall, Mauna Kea Peak Ascent is the 5th most popular dirt bike trail of all 5 dirt biking rides in Hawaii.
-Several of the better dirt bike trails are nearby Mauna Kea Peak Ascent including Kulani Forest Trail System, Kapapala Forest Reserve - Ainapo Trail and Mana Road.
+Several of the better dirt bike trails are nearby Mauna Kea Peak Ascent including Kulani Forest Trail System, Mana Road and Kapapala Forest Reserve - Ainapo Trail.